ngyupeng/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: Personal contact details that should be hidden, including phone numbers, year of study.
 * **AddressBook**: Our product that allows CCA teachers to handle students’ contacts
+* **Brownfield project**: Our product that is developed and deployed upon an existing product.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Planned Enhancements**